-Adhering to a long tradition of educating future top executives in the economic, social and political life of the country, AUEB is proud of the fact that thousands of its graduates hold leading positions in companies, organizations, research institutes and universities in Greece and abroad.
-Understanding the importance of developing and strengthening the bond with its graduates, AUEB created its Alumni Network including a platform where all graduates of the University can register.
-The main goals of the Network are the connection of the graduates with their colleagues and former fellow students, and diffusion of information about activities, services and events in and around the University that concern them.
-More information can be found here https://alumni.aueb.gr/en
+Adhering to a long tradition of educating future top executives in the economic, social, and political life of the country, AUEB is proud that thousands of its graduates hold leading positions in companies, organizations, research institutes and universities in Greece and abroad.
+Understanding the importance of developing and strengthening the bond with its graduates, AUEB created its Alumni network including a platform https://alumni.aueb.gr where all graduates of the University can register.
+The main objectives of the Network are the connection of the graduates with their colleagues and former fellow students, and diffusion of information about activities, services, and events in and around the University that concern them.